Verse Lab Logo

 Theme 2: Program Synthesis with Correctness Guarantees

 Program synthesis is an emerging research and technology paradigm for automatically deriving programs from user-provided declarative specifications, thereby significantly reducing the implementation effort required for producing correct-by-construction and efficient code.
-Our recent work explored the marriage of state-of-the-art techniques for deductive proofs in Coq proof assistant and program synthesis that resulted in a series of foundational mechanisms and tools that produce correct-by construction implementations for complex tasks in mainstream languages.
+Our recent work explored the marriage of state-of-the-art techniques for deductive proofs in a proof assistants (e.g., Coq and Lean) and program synthesis that resulted in a series of tools that produce correct-by construction implementations for complex tasks in mainstream languages, as well as approaches for automatically synthesisng data structure specifications.

 Our long-term agenda targets synthesis of provably correct high-performance, safety-critical programs with the focus on low-effort proof automation and evolution.